Trail of destruction after dumper trucks stolen from Leeds building site and driven across Temple Newsam golf course

 Also in crime: Disgraced West Yorkshire Police inspector must pay £135,000 over drug stash found at his home

-Police were alerted just before 10.50pm when one of the dumper trucks was driven into a Leedswatch CCTV camera mounted on a post in Kendal Drive, Halton Moor.
+Police were alerted just before 10.50pm on April 23 when one of the dumper trucks was driven into a Leedswatch CCTV camera mounted on a post in Kendal Drive, Halton Moor.

 The camera was knocked down and the front section of the vehicle overturned.